Replacing a Lost CDL in Alaska

-If you're currently outside Alaska, you can request a duplicate CDL by fax, mail, or online.
-Either process will provide you with a temporary CDL that is valid for 30 days; also, it can't extend beyond 30 days of expiration.
+If you're currently outside Alaska, you can request a duplicate CDL online.
+The process will provide you with a temporary CDL that is valid for 30 days; also, it can't extend beyond 30 days of expiration.

 Once you return to Alaska, you must visit your local DMV office and apply for a replacement commercial driver license.